Canon 1Ds Mark III vs M5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Canon EOS M5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark III does not offer wifi capability.
+In contrast, the 1Ds Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.